10 Things to Do on a Guys' Getaway to Sonoma County

 Wine tasting doesn't have to be completely sedentary.
 At Francis Ford Coppola Winery in Alexander Valley, you can swim in the huge courtyard pool after taking a complimentary hike across the 88-acre wine estate, and maybe even catch a glimpse of the famous movie director himself.

-The free Sonoma County Vineyard Adventures program encourages you to enjoy no-appointment, self-guided vineyard tours, at many top wineries like Matanzas Creek Winery with its expansive lavender fields, the 156-acre Paradise Ridge Winery celebrated for its stunning sculpture garden, and Michel-Schlumberger, where your hike spans lakes, gentle hills, and wildlife.
+The free Sonoma County Vineyard Adventures program encourages you to enjoy no-appointment, self-guided vineyard tours, at many top wineries like Matanzas Creek Winery with its expansive lavender fields and St. Francis Winery & Vineyards.

 To learn all the options, get a free wineries map.